Harris Health System, Lyndon B. Johnson Hospital

 Clinical Laboratory Study

-With an eye toward both immediate and longer-term needs, HERA provided a current state analysis and future state ideal flow diagram, resulting in a more efficient and organized sample and materials flow throughout the clinical laboratory.
+Following a study of the clinical lab in which HERA provided a current state analysis and future state ideal flow diagram, Harris Health is renovating the laboratories on the third floor of the Lyndon B. Johnson Hospital.
+The renovation will provide a more open, adaptable, efficient and organized sample and materials flow throughout the clinical laboratory.

-The current lab is located on the third floor and is compartmentalized with small, enclosed areas that limit the lab’s ability to grow and adapt to changing technology.
+The current lab is compartmentalized with small, enclosed areas that limit the lab’s ability to grow and adapt to changing technology.
 Lab functions are fragmented, hindering efficient flow of specimens and materials.
 The recommended concept phasing plan establishes proper adjacencies and expands the currently congested anatomic pathology group.

 10,840 net square feet